Image

 However, there is hope.
 Missouri law provides ways to restore your rights, including expungement, pardon, or record sealing.
 The Osage County, MO attorneys at Combs Waterkotte can help you explore your post-conviction options and start reclaiming your freedom.

-Felony Classifications and Penalties in Osage County, MO
+Felony Levels and Possible Penalties in Osage County, MO

 In Missouri, misdemeanor charges are divided into four distinct classes, each carrying its own range of possible penalties: